wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-1.&emsp;Innocence is not a partial attribute.
+1. Innocence is not a partial attribute.
 <sup>2</sup>It [innocence] is not real <em>until</em> it [innocence] is total.
 <sup>3</sup>The partly innocent are apt to be quite foolish at times.
 <sup>4</sup>It is not until their [the partly-innocent’s] innocence becomes a viewpoint with universal application that it [innocence] becomes wisdom.